-Saving Fresh Water and Costs in Tailings Drainage in the Mining Industry
+Saving Fresh Water and Costs in Tailings Dewatering in the Mining Industry

 During the processing of ores and minerals, fine-grained residues in the form of sludges, called tailings, occur in mining.
 Tailings are still frequently stored in large sedimentation basins or sludge ponds.
 There, they represent a great burden on the environment.
 The process water bound up in the tailings remains unused.